 This suit, above, is from the late 1400’s, about as elaborate as it gets.
 This armor didn’t exist for very long, because after a couple hundred years of this bullshit, generals threw up their hands and started handing out guns.

 Most pre-industrial steel was shear steel, which is iron bars baked in charcoal and then heated up and folded with a hammer (forge-welded) to basically stir the charcoal (carbon) into the iron.
-It is painstaking, and it would have been staggeringly expensive (money was labor back then) to make shear steel in pieces big enough and consistent enough to use for, say, grand pauldrons, great helmets, and breastplates.
+It is painstaking, and it would have been staggeringly difficult and expensive to make shear steel in pieces big enough and consistent enough to use for, say, grand pauldrons, great helmets, and breastplates.

 I know that every hero in every book and every fairy tale has steel armor.
 I know.
 Do me a favor, though: watch how much work goes into forging enough steel to make one small sword or tool.